 - 1. We support legislation to establish English as the official language of our state and nation.
 (2020) - 2.
-We ask for an amendment to the Constitution of the United States that protects the recitation of: - 3.
-The Pledge of Allegiance to the Flag, which shall be: "I pledge allegiance to the Flag of the United States of America, and to the Republic for which it stands, one Nation under God, indivisible, with liberty and justice for all." - 4.
-The use of the National Motto, which shall be: "IN GOD WE TRUST." - 5.
-That the name of God should be retained on our currency and kept in the Pledge of Allegiance to our Flag. - 6.
-We request that Congress recognize the balance of powers between the federal and state governments established in the 10th Amendment to the Constitution by delegating any functions to the state that can be more effectively performed and regulated at the local level.
-(2009)
+We ask for an amendment to the Constitution of the United States that protects the recitation of: - a.
+The Pledge of Allegiance to the Flag, which shall be: "I pledge allegiance to the Flag of the United States of America, and to the Republic for which it stands, one Nation under God, indivisible, with liberty and justice for all." - b.
+The use of the National Motto, which shall be: "IN GOD WE TRUST." - c.
+That the name of God should be retained on our currency and kept in the Pledge of Allegiance to our Flag.

-- 7. We believe Congress should make no law that provides special treatment to members of Congress.
-(2010) - 8.
+- 3. We request that Congress recognize the balance of powers between the federal and state governments established in the 10th Amendment to the Constitution by delegating any functions to the state that can be more effectively performed and regulated at the local level.
+(2009) - 4.
+We support adding the Secretary of Agriculture as a permanent member of the Committee on Foreign Investment in the U.S. (CFIUS).
+(2023) - 5.
+We believe Congress should make no law that provides special treatment to members of Congress.
+(2010) - 6.
 We believe that when the U.S. Government shuts down because Congress has not approved proper funding, the Members of Congress shall not be paid for the time the government is shut down.
-(2019) - 9.
-We continue to support the Equal Rights Amendment (ERA) at all levels of government. - 10.
+(2019) - 7.
+We continue to support the Equal Rights Amendment (ERA) at all levels of government. - 8.
 We believe that public, state and/or local funds should not be used to build and/or remodel professional sporting facilities without a public vote.
-(2010) - 11.
+(2010) - 9.
 We support the constitutional limitation on the Executive Powers of the President and Governors.
-(2012) - 12.
-We oppose the America the Beautiful Initiative, proposed via Executive Order by the Biden Administration.
-(2021)
+(2012) 10.
+We oppose the America the Beautiful Initiative, proposed via Executive Order by the Biden